hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 **Important!**

-Note that your entire website (so the index.html plus any other files like images, has to be **_less than 2MB_** in total or it will fail to upload.
-This is not a lot of space!
+Note that your entire website (so the index.html plus any other files like images, has to be **_around 1MB_** in total or it will fail to upload (we're not sure about the exact number) This is not a lot of space!
 That's why we call them tiny websites :-) If the files are too big, try compressing your images.
 We've listed a tool in the segment below, but Google knows many.

 ## 3. Programming the WiFi modules (team A option 2)